zx80/flask-simple-auth/docs/TUTORIAL.md

     assert res.json["user"] == "acme"
 ```

-Note that in the wide web world, people often prefer using a `POST` method with
-parameters `username` and `password` for this purpose.
-Setting this up is left as an exercise.
+Authentication is often managed with tokens instead of passwords.
+This approach is discussed in the next section.

 ## Token Authentication

 Let us now activate *token* authentication.
 This avoids sending login/passwords in each request, and is much more efficient
 for the server because cryptographic password hashing functions are *designed*
 to be very slow.
+Moreover, you do not want to pay for cpu cycles and have your
+users endure additional latency just for that.
 Token authentication can be activated explicitely by prepending *token* to
 `FSA_AUTH` in `acme.conf`: